-The Office of Campus Research Cores is a new initiative from the Office of the Vice Chancellor for Research and Graduate Education (VCRGE) to enhance access to and support of research services at UW–Madison.
+The Office of Campus Research Cores is an initiative from the Office of the Vice Chancellor for Research and Graduate Education (VCRGE) to enhance access to and support of research services at UW–Madison.
 The creation of the Office follows the recommendations of a cross-campus Working Group and parallels programs at peer institutions seeking to maximize resource value in the face of increasing competition for funding.
 The mission of the Office of Campus Research Cores is to support, coordinate and optimize core structure and services for campus researchers and external clients.
-First steps include creating an inventory of cores and developing a searchable web directory to increase the visibility of core resources to campus researchers, and targeting best-practice processes and tools for common core operational needs.

 Read about the increasingly important role of core facilities for collaborative research in: Institutional core facilities: prerequisites for breakthroughs in the life sciences (Meder at al., 2016).